LuckYuanZ/CountryRelationByUnVotes/Codebook.md

 `resid` - new roll call vote id, number is sequential within sessions (`session` + 3 digit sequential numve)

 `session` - UN Session (1-73)\
-*Note that sessions typically run from September-December but there are typically some votes that take place in the following year*
+&emsp;*Note that sessions typically run from September-December but there are typically some votes that take place in the following year*

 `ccode` - COW country code